 We believe there is a significant opportunity to expand usage of our products outside of the United States as enterprises globally look to take advantage of cloud computing and look to adopt a cloud operating model across multiple clouds.
-For the three months ended April 30, 2024 and 2023, 31% and 29% of our revenue, respectively, was generated by customers outside of the United States.
+For the three months ended October 31, 2024 and 2023, 32% and 30% of our revenue, respectively, was generated by customers outside of the United States.
+For the nine months ended October 31, 2024 and 2023, 32% and 30% of our revenue, respectively, was generated by customers outside of the United States.
 In addition, we have made and plan to continue to make investments in geographic expansion in Europe, the Middle East, Africa, and the Asia-Pacific region.